fctr-id/okta-mcp-server/README.md

 > 💡 **For larger data sets and complex queries:** Consider using the [Okta AI Agent](https://github.com/fctr-id/okta-ai-agent) for larger queries and data sets, The agent  is being enhanced with similar "actionable" features to handle larger datasets and more complex scenarios in the very near future.

-### 🚨 SSE Transport Security Warning
+### 🚨 HTTP Transport Security Warning

-The SSE over HTTP transport mode has significant security risks:
+The HTTP transport modes (both Streamable HTTP and SSE) have significant security risks:
-- It opens an unauthenticated HTTP server with full access to your Okta tenant
+- They open unauthenticated HTTP servers with full access to your Okta tenant
 - No authentication or authorization is provided
 - Anyone who can reach the network port can issue commands to your Okta environment
+- **EXTREMELY DANGEROUS** when using remote HTTP access via `mcp-remote`

-**Best Practice:** Only use the STDIO transport method (default mode) unless you have specific security controls in place.
+**Best Practice:** Only use the STDIO transport method (default mode) unless you have specific security controls in place and understand the risks.

 ## 🛠️ Available Tools